HuskyHacks/the-crown-defcon615/README.md

 To use this repo, you can do one of two things.

-The Notebooks offer a guided walkthrough of Nim research and you can simply read and interact with them entirely in Jupyter Notebooks.
+The Notebooks offer a guided walkthrough of Nim research, and you can simply read and interact with them entirely in Jupyter Notebooks.
 Think of it like an interactive museum exhibit or science fair project!

 But if you want the most out of the material, you can set up a mini malware analysis workstation, examine the code, examine the binaries, all kinds of stuff!
 It's up to you.